 On 26th of April Shadow of the Tomb Raider's demo was presented on a special occasion in London.
 We accepted the invitation of organizer Crystal Dynamics / Eidos Montréal / Square Enix so we had a closer look on the upcoming game during the party.
-Since taking photos and recording videos of the demo were strictly forbidden we cannot actually show you the experience but we would like to share our toughts in this review.
+We would like to share our toughts in this review.

 [Beware of spoilers from this point!]